linnykoleh/Spring/Notes.md

 - `@Autowired` may also be used for well-known "resolvable dependencies", these interfaces will be automatically resolved, with no special setup necessary.
 	- `BeanFactory` interface
 	- `ApplicationContext` interface
+	- `Environment` interface
 	- `ResourceLoader` interface
 	- `ApplicationEventPublisher` interface
 	- `MessageSource` interface
+- If the type that is autowired is a map with the key type being String, then the Spring container will collect all beans matching the value type of the map and insert these into the map with the bean name as key and inject the map.
+- When autowiring arrays, collections or maps containing Spring beans, dependency injection will, as default, fail with an error if there are no matching beans.
+	- Thus an empty array, collection or map will not be injected.
+If the array, collection or map parameter is made optional, null (and not an empty array, collection or map) will be injected if there are no beans of the matching type.

 ### @Qualifier

 - `@Qualifier` annotation can aid in selecting one single bean to be dependency-injected into a field or parameter annotated with `@Autowired` when there are multiple candidates.